The Sunday evening dread. The physical nausea when your work email notification pings. The racing heart before a team meeting.

 What makes trauma different from burnout?

-• Fear-based reactions to work triggers (emails, meetings, specific people)
+- Fear-based reactions to work triggers (emails, meetings, people)

-• Intrusive thoughts about work that interrupt your personal life
+- Intrusive thoughts that spill into your personal life

 The Silent Struggle: How Workplace Culture Creates Trauma